-The accounting policies of the parent entity are consistent with those of the consolidated entity, as disclosed in Note 1, except for the following:
+The accounting policies of the parent entity are consistent with those of the group, as disclosed in note 1.

-- Investments in subsidiaries are accounted for at cost, less any impairment, in the parent entity. - Dividends received from subsidiaries are recognised as other income by the parent entity and its receipt may be an indicator of an impairment of the investment.
+- Investments in subsidiaries are accounted for at cost, less any impairment, in the Parent Entity. - Dividends received from subsidiaries are recognised as other income by the Parent Entity and its receipt may be an indicator of an impairment of the investment.

-Note 25: Interests in subsidiaries
+Note 29.
+Interests in subsidiaries

-The consolidated financial statements incorporate the assets, liabilities and results of the following wholly-owned subsidiaries and branch operations in accordance with the accounting policy described in Note 1:
+The consolidated financial statements incorporate the assets, liabilities and results of the following subsidiaries in accordance with the accounting policy described in note 1:

-Ownership • Name Principal place of business / Country of incorporation 2022 % 2021 % Parent entity: Atomo Diagnostics Limited Australia Subsidiaries: Atomo Australia Pty Limited Atomo Limited Atomo US Inc. Atomo Operations US LLC Australia United Kingdom United States United States 100% 100% 100% 100% 100% 100% n/a n/a Branch operations: Atomo South Africa (operating branch of Atomo Australia Pty Limited) South Africa 100% 100%
+Principal place of business / Ownership interest 30 June 2023 30 June 2022

+Name Country of incorporation % %

+Parent entity: - -

+Atomo Diagnostics Limited Australia - -

+Subsidiaries: - -

+Atomo Australia Pty Limited Australia 100.00% 100.00%

+Atomo Limited United Kingdom 100.00% 100.00%

+Atomo US Inc. United States 100.00% 100.00%

+Atomo Operations US LLC United States 100.00% 100.00%

+- -

+Branch operations: Atomo South Africa (operating branch of Atomo - -

+Australia Pty Limited) South Africa 100.00% 100.00%

-Note 26: Events after the reporting period
+Note 30.
+Events after the reporting period

-- 1,733,335 options issued to executives under the Company's Post-IPO option plan lapsed as the KPIs applicable to the options were not satisfied with respect to the year ended 30 June 2022. - The Board has exercised its discretion to allocate 1,199,999 options to executives under the Company's post-IPO option plan to reward the diligent execution of the corporate strategy and to ensure retention of the key talent needed to deliver strategic outcomes in the interest of shareholders.
+- 1,733,332 options issued to executives under the Company's Post-IPO option plan lapsed as the KPIs applicable to the options were not satisfied with respect to the year ended 30 June 2023. - The Board has exercised its discretion to allocate 934,999 options to executives under the company's post-IPO option plan to reward the diligent execution of the corporate strategy and to ensure retention of the key talent needed to deliver strategic outcomes in the interest of shareholders. - On 1 July 2023, the board has exercised its discretion to allocated 6,100,000 options to employees, under the company's employee share plan.
+The option award is in recognition of the performance of key staff throughout the year and to support retention of the key talent needed to deliver on the company's business objectives. - On 13 July 2023 Atomo completed a Placement to institutional and sophisticated investors at \$0.036 per share to raise \$1.25m.
+A Share Purchase Plan was undertaken with Eligible Shareholders that raised \$0.46m at a price of \$0.03 per share which closed on 1 August 2023, and an SPP shortfall placement was made to institutional investors on the same terms as the SPP to raise \$0.54m.

-No other matter or circumstance has arisen since 30 June 2022 that has significantly affected, or may significantly affect the consolidated entity's operations, the results of those operations, or the consolidated entity's state of affairs in future financial years.
+No other matter or circumstance has arisen since 30 June 2023 that has significantly affected, or may significantly affect the group's operations, the results of those operations, or the group's state of affairs in future financial years.